radical-cybertools/radical.repex.at/README.md

  - number of allocated compute cores equals 50% of replicas
  - concurrent MD
  - concurrent exchange
+ - all replicas participate in exchange step
  - constant simulation cycle time
  - global barrier between MD and exchange step

+###RE scheme 3

+This scheme is asynchronous - MD run on target resource is overlapped with exchange step.
+Similarly to scheme 2, the number of replicas exceeds allocated compute cores.
+Simulation cycle is defined as a fixed time interval during which replicas are performing MD run.
+After cycle time elapses, some of the replicas are still performing MD run but some are ready for exchange.
+At this point exchange step involving replicas which has finished MD run is performed.
+Main characteristics of this scheme are:
+ - number of allocated compute cores equals 50% of replicas
+ - no global synchronization barrier between MD and exchange step
+ - simulation cycle is defined as fixed real time interval
+ - concurrent MD
+ - only fraction of replicas participate in exchange step
+ - during time period of simulation cycle no replicas participate in exchange step This scheme can be summarized as follows:
+ - All replicas are initialized and assigned a "waiting" state
+ - While elapsed time is less that the total simulation time, do:
+ 		- All replicas in "waiting" state are submitted to target resource for execution
+ 		- State of all submitted replicas is changed to "running"
+        - Wait for a fixed time interval (simulation cycle)
+        - All replicas which has finished MD run are assigned state "waiting"
+        - Exchange step is performed for all replicas in "waiting" state

 ###Theory of Replica Exchange simulations

 In Parallel Tempering (Replica Exchange) simulations N replicas of the original system are used to model phenomenon of interest.
 Typically, each replica can be treated as an independent system and would be initialised at a different temperature.
 While systems with high temperatures are very good at  sampling large portions of phase space, low temperature systems often become trapped in local energy minima during the simulation.
 Replica Exchange method is very effective in addressing this issue and generally demonstrates a very good sampling.
 In RE simulations, system replicas of both higher and lower temperature sub-sets are present.
 During the simulation they exchange full configurations at different temperatures, allowing lower temperature systems to sample a representative portion of phase space.

 ##Installation instructions